lantaoxu/DynObjLoader/README.md

 In the provided example in (./example/), we load (instantiate) a pre-compiled C++ class (MyObject.bin) within another program (loader.exe).
 The loader and loaded object should however agree on the base type, which is in this clase a base class named (ObjectBase).

+To build the example, run:

+$ cd example
+$ make
+$ ./loader.exe